Runaway GO: Runaway GO

 As of December 2013, drummer Javed Love departed the band to pursue a teaching career and look after his daughter.
-Following his departure, the band headed into the studio with producer Mike Mormecha to begin recording their debut album which is due for release in 2014.
+Following his departure, the band headed into the studio with producer Mike Mormecha to begin recording their debut album, Alive, which debuted in November of 2015.

 Musical style and influences

 Drawing widespread influence from artists such as Coldplay, Jeff Buckley, Snow Patrol, The Frames, and Elbow, it is perhaps a little too easy to label Runaway GO as an "indie" band.
 However, as many journalists have pointed out, while the band may indeed wear these influences on their sleeves, they also have one eye firmly fixed on pop music.
 This has led to them being firmly categorized as indie pop, a description which the band themselves are more than happy to adopt.